yelrew/jsonpacker/README.md

-_JSON packer_ is a small utility that reads sequences of JSON records and encode them in  binary format.
+_JSON Packer_ is a small utility that reads sequences of JSON records and encode them in  binary format.
-_JSON packer_ makes uses of [cJSON](https://github.com/DaveGamble/cJSON) to parse the objects.
+_JSON Packer_ makes uses of [cJSON](https://github.com/DaveGamble/cJSON) to parse the objects.

-Each JSON key-value record is split into two new pairs: an `encValue` pair, whith the keys replaced by "numeric" pre-assigned values; and a `keyEnc` pair, with a mapping between the original keys and the new encoded keys.
+Each JSON key-value record is split into two pairs: an `encValue` pair, whith the keys replaced by "numeric" pre-assigned values; and a `keyEnc` pair, with a mapping between the original keys and the new encoded keys.
+`JSON Packer` uses a hash table from the Apache Portable Runtime Librar (APR) to store the dicionary.
 The encoded values and keys can be optionally written to a file stream.

 By default, _JSON packer_ adopts the
-[ASN.1](https://www.itu.int/en/ITU-T/asn1/Pages/introduction.aspx) _DER_ format to encode the records.
+[ASN.1](https://www.itu.int/en/ITU-T/asn1/Pages/introduction.aspx) _DER_ codec to encode the records.
 New encoder types are expected to be released soon.

 ## Basic usage